-The promoter presented a tentative pipeline with a number of individual wind plants, grouped in two major clusters, one in the state of Paraiba, with 370 MW, and the other in Piauí and Bahia, with 565 MW.
+The promoter presented a preliminary pipeline of two wind clusters of 425 MW in total, located in the States of Paraiba, Piauí and Bahia.
+A solar PV project of 150 MW is also included in the preliminary pipeline, and is located in the State of Paraiba 10 km away from the wind cluster.
 The project scope includes the required ancillary infrastructure, such as substations and transmission lines, for the interconnection to the national transmission grid.

 In order to implement this facility, the individual plants - allocations - will need to be appraised in detail and approved by the Bank before disbursing the corresponding funds.
-At this stage, it is not known which individual plants - within the different clusters - would be presented for allocation, but an approximate total capacity of around 500 MW is expected to be allocated to the facility.
+At this stage, it is not known which individual plants - within the different clusters - would be presented for allocation, but an approximate total capacity of around 550 MW is expected to be allocated to the facility.